xriss/pagecake/README.txt

 Look inside the mods directory for more information about what each module is hoping to achieve and if it is a good idea to try and use it yet.

-Do not run ant in this directory, go into apps/* and use the maklefiles.
+Do not run ant in this directory, go into apps/boot-str and use the makefile.

  All content is MIT licenesed unless explicitly stated otherwise.